Brett Kavanaugh assassination plot: Perpetrator

 Sophie Roske (then known as Nicholas John Roske), from Simi Valley, California, was 26 years old at the time of the assassination attempt.
 In September 2025, Roske came out as a trans woman.

 After her arrest, Roske told police she was upset about the leaked draft of Dobbs v.
 Jackson Women's Health Organization, which signaled the Court was positioned to overrule Roe v.
 Wade, the 1973 decision that declared abortion a Constitutional right.
 She also cited a recent school shooting in Texas and her belief that Kavanaugh would loosen gun restrictions.
 On internet chats, Roske wrote, "Im[sic] gonna stop roe v wade from being overturned" and that she was going to "remove some people from the supreme court".
-It was later revealed that Roske had spoken of killing two other conservative Supreme Court justices.

-Roske's indictment revealed that her intention was to kill three conservative Supreme Court justices so that three liberal Supreme Court justices could be appointed and change the dynamics of the Supreme Court "for decades to come".
+Roske's indictment alleged that her intention was to kill three conservative Supreme Court justices so that three liberal Supreme Court justices could be appointed and change the dynamics of the Supreme Court "for decades to come".